TERMS AND CONDITIONS

 You must stay home if you have experienced symptoms including fever, cough, sore throat, fatigue, shortness of breath, runny nose, or loss of taste or smell in the 14 days prior to APP.If you are feeling unwell, contact the APP Events Team on 07 3831 3788 or email firstname.lastname@example.org to discuss your situation.

 You must notify the nearest Event/GCCEC staff member or notify staff at the Enquiries Desk.
 A member of the GCCEC first aid team will then escort you to an isolation room to conduct an assessment of your health.

 Face masks are encouraged in situations where you may not be able to maintain physical distancing or if you are moving through areas where lots of people are gathered.
 We recommend keeping a mask with you so that if you find yourself in one of these situations, you have some added protection.

-APP2021 will be held as a face-to-face event.
+APP will be held as a face-to-face event.
 As in previous years, online session recordings will be available to all full delegates following the event.
-However, in a situation where border closures restrict attendance we will implement remote access livestreaming.

 Are event numbers limited at the conference or at social functions?

 Based on the overall number of attendees at APP, the event will not exceed the GCCEC’s maximum COVID Safe capacity.
 However, attendance in the session rooms and the trade exhibition will be limited in line with the capacities set by the Queensland Government at the time of the event (i.e. the 4m2 or 2m2 rule).
 GCCEC staff will monitor the capacities in these areas.

 For the session rooms, overflow areas will be set up so that once COVID safe capacity is reached, delegates can view sessions via a livestream.